danehans/toolbox/README.md

 ### Ambient Testing

-The `test-ambient.sh` script script automates the setup and testing of Istio's ambient mode in a Kubernetes cluster.
+The `test-ambient.sh` script automates the setup and testing of Istio's ambient mode in a Kubernetes cluster.
 It handles the deployment of Istio waypoints, services, and other resources, and performs connectivity checks between pods.

 #### Usage